These healthy high-protein snacks will help you stay on track without making you feel like you’re sacrificing your favorite foods.

 You also don’t really need to cut out any particular type of snack.
 “I don’t believe in depriving the body of anything,” says Coach Gabby.
 “It’s more about moderation and making subtle healthier choices when you’re reaching for something to tide you over.”

-Coach Gabby, for example, tweaked a favorite family meatball recipe to incorporate lean turkey, which has fewer calories and saturated fat than beef.
+Coach Gabby tweaked a favorite family meatball recipe to incorporate lean turkey, which has fewer calories and saturated fat than beef.
 “I’ll meal-prep these on a Sunday, and then grab three or so on my way out the door to have for my lunch break or in between workouts,” she says.
 The best part: All that protein and vitamins like B12 help her stay full longer, so she doesn’t crave even more between meals.

 Still, the reality is, “we do crave sweets, so how do we go about fulfilling those desires in a way that’s healthy but still enjoyable?” she asks.
 The answer: a delicious frozen treat made with creamy Greek yogurt and frozen mango that you can whip up in a blender in minutes.